onema/kt-robots/README.md

 Set the proper equipment to suit your attack and evasion strategies.

-**Remember that your build cannot exceed 8 points, or your robot will be disqualified from the competition.**
+**Remember that your build cannot exceed 8 points or your robot will be disqualified from the competition.**

 </details>